NAVY SECRETARY NOMINEE, JOHN PHELAN, SAYS THAT SHIPBUILDING IS A TOP PRIORITY

 Trump Picks Phelan for Secretary of the Navy

-He’s not a Veteran and there doesn’t seem to be much notable experience involving the military on his resume; however, John Phelan is set to take on the role of U.S. Secretary of the Navy once Trump enters the Oval Office a second time.
+He’s not a Veteran and there doesn’t seem to be much notable experience involving the military on his resume; however, John Phelan is taking on the role of U.S. Secretary of the Navy.

 The position has had a Veteran in place for 15 years but despite the lack of experience, Trump is confident due to Phelan’s “record of success” track record of “excelling in every endeavor.”